UPT-AC-Notes/LD-Adi/LD Lab 5.md

 - The same K-MAP can be drawn as:
 ![[Lab5Ex1b.png]]
 - The K-MAP above generates the function ``F = A'BC' + AB' + CB'``
 - !!!
 Notice that the K-MAP can wrap around its corners.
+This is because values there are adjacent.

 ## Minterms with 4 variables